Mississippi Highway 490: Eastern Segment of Mississippi Highway 490

 Mississippi Highway 490 Eastern (MS 490 E) is a relatively short, rural state highway in eastern Mississippi, spanning approximately 5.2 miles (8.4 km).
 Its "eastern segment" specifically refers to the portion of the highway that extends from the vicinity of Macon in Noxubee County eastward to its terminus in the community of Noxapater.

 "This eastern segment of MS 490 is characterized by a two-lane road that primarily traverses agricultural land and woodlands.
 Significantly, MS 490 has a concurrency with Mississippi Highway 397 (MS 397) in the Nanih Waiya area, meaning the two highways share the same road for a portion of their route.
 A notable point along this segment is its intersection with Mississippi Highway 14 (MS 14) in Mashulaville, Noxubee County, which provides a key connection for local traffic.
 While it doesn't pass directly through downtown Macon, it serves as an access route to the town from the east.
 Ultimately, MS 490's eastern segment fulfills its role as a local connector, facilitating movement between the Nanih Waiya historical area, and Macon."

 History

-When MS 397 was being paved they figured they wouldn't be able to make the road connect to Highway 14 from far from where they started paving, so they made MS 490 for cars to get to Highway 14 to Highway 397.
+When MS 397 was being paved they figured they would not be able to make the road connect to Highway 14 from far from where they started paving, so they made MS 490 for cars to get to Highway 14 to Highway 397.